Damp, mould and condensation

 Damp

 Problems can occur as a result of rising or penetrating damp.
-These are usually identified by a tide mark at the edge of the area of damp.

 - overflowing pipes or gutters